Frequently Asked Questions (FAQ)

 Speakers and coaches agree to abide by the DevConf Code of Conduct both during the conference and in any pre-conference coaching, practice, or other program related activities.

 Yes.
-Our intention is to record every talk and make it available on YouTube and via a live-stream.
+Our intention is to record every talk (not workshops) and make it available on YouTube and via a live-stream.
 If this is a problem, please contact us at info@devconf.cz as soon as possible so we can determine if we can accommodate your request.

 You can use any presentation slide deck you wish.
 We also put together a DevConf.CZ slide deck template in 16:9 and 4:3 format for your convenience.